-Gunmen, bombers attack Sikh religious complex in Afghan capital
+Gunmen in Afghanistan kill 25 in raid on Sikh complex

 “The gunmen started their attack at a time when the dharamsala was full of worshippers,” he said.

-The attack comes a day after the United States said it would cut its aid to the government by $1 billion over frustrations that feuding political leaders could not reach an agreement and form a team to negotiate with the Taliban.

-A NATO Resolute Support defence official said the response to the attack had been led and executed by Afghan forces, but received some advice and assistance from NATO.
+An official with Afghanistan’s NATO mission said the response to the attack had been led and executed by Afghan forces but they had received some advice and assistance from NATO.

+In the late 1980s, there were about 500,000 Sikhs scattered across Afghanistan, many from families that had been there for generations, but most fled after years of civil war and the rise of the Taliban.

-Sikhs are a small religious minority in Afghanistan numbering fewer than 300 families.
-They are among the persecuted minorities eligible for citizenship in India under a citizenship law Prime Minister Narendra Modi’s Hindu nationalist Bharatiya Janata Party, which has drawn backlash because it does not include Muslims.
+Sikhs are among religious minorities eligible for citizenship in India under a controversial law introduced by Prime Minister Narendra Modi’s Hindu nationalist Bharatiya Janata Party.

-Anarkali Kaur Honaryar a member of the Sikh community and an Afghan senator, said the Sikh complex in Kabul contained places of worship and areas where families live.

-“Gunmen are spread in the whole complex, there is fear that the attackers entered the main praying place and fear of large casualties is there too,” he said.

-Human rights activists condemned the attack.
-Amnesty International South Asia tweeted; “We are shocked and disheartened...the authorities have a responsibility to protect minorities and their places of worship in Afghanistan.”
+Human rights activists and countries including the United States, India and Pakistan condemned the attack.

+“We are shocked and disheartened ... the authorities have a responsibility to protect minorities and their places of worship in Afghanistan,” Amnesty International South Asia said on Twitter.

 In 2018, a suicide bombing targeting the Sikh community and claimed by the Islamic State militant group killed more than a dozen people in the eastern Afghan city of Jalalabad.